dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 Fundamentally, this looks very similar to what MMUs do for the kernel/userspace boundary, but instead of trapping on a page fault and returning control to the kernel from userspace, the memory regions are more fine-grained and control returns to different userspace code.
+Another way to think about this is [ARM's "realms"][arm-realms] ([POE][poe]) extended to userland without context switches, rather than primarily being used for TrustZone / TEEs / TPMs.

 This doesn't mean that you magically get safe JITs---leveraging such a sandbox effectively works best when paired with an architecture that looks like the V8